Sheny127/SMGFusion/README.md

 ### 2. Training

-To train the SMG-Fusion model from scratch, run:
+To train the SMG-Fusion model from scratch:

 ```bash
 python train.py